libretro/libretro-database/README.md

 # Maintenance / Technical Usage

+Note that the [build script](https://github.com/libretro/libretro-super/blob/master/libretro-build-database.sh) specifies exact `.dat` files and folders in the repository, therefore organizational revisions to the file/folder structure should have corresponding planning in the build script.

 ## Building

 To build a complete set of RDB files for RetroArch or to generate a single RDB file, see [RetroArch/libretro-db/README.md](https://github.com/libretro/RetroArch/blob/master/libretro-db/README.md).